Accessibility Plan

 Customer Service

 YOU is committed to providing accessible customer service to people with disabilities.
 This means that we will provide goods and services to people with disabilities with the same high quality and timeliness as others.
+We plan to continue thoroughly training staff on key AODA principles.

-All new staff, volunteers, and students on placement are assigned on-line training to AODA Customer Services Standards and Human Rights Code as it pertains to persons with disabilities.
+All new staff, volunteers, and students on placement are assigned on-line training to AODA Customer Services Standards and the Human Rights Code as it pertains to persons with disabilities.
 Immediate supervisors are responsible for identifying any new persons requiring on-boarding support which includes on-line training assignment to AODA Customer Services Standards.
 This is documented in YOU’s orientation procedures and written documentation of the completion of this training is required for their employee files.
 The employee is required to attest the completion of the orientation process with their name, signature and the date the process is completed.

 Information and Communications